Norfolk: Air

-Norwich International Airport provides flights to various European destinations, including a link to Amsterdam which offers onward flights throughout the world.
+Norwich Airport provides flights to various European destinations, including a link to Amsterdam which offers onward flights throughout the world.

 Dialect, accent and nickname

-The Norfolk dialect is also known as "Broad Norfolk", although over the modern age much of the vocabulary and many of the phrases have died out due to a number of factors, such as radio, TV and people from other parts of the country coming to Norfolk.
-As a result, the speech of Norfolk is more of an accent than a dialect, though one part retained from the Norfolk dialect is the distinctive grammar of the region.
+The Norfolk dialect, sometimes referred to as "Broad Norfolk," has gradually declined over the modern era.
+Much of its distinctive vocabulary and many traditional phrases have disappeared due to factors such as the influence of radio, television, and migration from other parts of the country.
+Today, Norfolk speech is often regarded more as a regional accent than a separate dialect, although it retains some distinctive grammatical features.

 People from Norfolk are sometimes known as Norfolk Dumplings, an allusion to the flour dumplings that were traditionally a significant part of the local diet.

 More cutting, perhaps, was the alleged pejorative medical slang term "Normal for Norfolk", alluding to the county's perceived status as a quirky rustic backwater due to a high level of inbreeding among residents.

 Tourism

 Norfolk is a popular tourist destination and has several major holiday attractions.
 There are many seaside resorts, including some of the finest British beaches, such as those at Great Yarmouth, Cromer and Holkham.
 Norfolk contains the Broads and other areas of outstanding natural beauty and many areas of the coast are wild bird sanctuaries and reserves with some areas designated as national parks such as the Norfolk Coast AONB.

-The King's residence at Sandringham House in Sandringham, Norfolk provides an all-year-round tourist attraction whilst the coast and some rural areas are popular locations for people from the conurbations to purchase weekend holiday homes.
+The King's residence at Sandringham House in Sandringham provides a year-round tourist attraction whilst the coast and some rural areas are popular locations for people from the conurbations to purchase weekend holiday homes.
 Arthur Conan Doyle first conceived the idea for The Hound of the Baskervilles whilst holidaying in Cromer with Bertram Fletcher Robinson, after hearing local folklore tales regarding the mysterious hound known as Black Shuck.